MASCOT Family Role

 ACTIONS /STYLE

-Personal: IRONY – they are the most sensitive, caring & emotionally honest family member.
+They are the most sensitive, caring & emotionally honest family member.
 Scapegoats are actually the strongest ones, since they carry the “sins” for the entire family.

 Their sensitivity causes them intense pain when mistreated, making them self-hating & self-destructive.
-They are the romantic who becomes very cynical & distrustful from being the “target” of the family’s dysfunction.
+They are the romantics who becomes very cynical & distrustful from being the “target” of the family’s dysfunction.
 Will leave home as soon as they can

 Social: